-We made it to November.
-Which means the average consumer is now starting to think about what they should buy their loved ones for the holidays!
-At this point, your holiday keywords should already be set up and ready to go, but that’s not always enough to land the sale.
+The holidays are just around the corner.
+Which means the average consumer is now starting to think about what gifts they should buy their loved ones!
+At this point, you should be setting up your holiday keywords so they’re ready to go, but that’s not always enough to land the sale.
 Here are some last-minute tips to help you market your Etsy holiday gifts.

 Surprisingly, it’s an Etsy search term that quite a few buyers use this time of year.